MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/nfc/functional-flow.md

 ---
 title: Functional flow
 author: windows-driver-content
-description: Because the Smart Card is sharing the driver with NFP, when a smart card approaches, NDEF processing take priority so that we give a chance for the higher level services can work on the NDEF message type before an application can communicate with the card. ms.assetid: 7B4B4902-FD16-4C9B-BB54-A1D6EFCAE9DB
+description: Because the Smart Card is sharing the driver with NFP, when a smart card approaches, NDEF processing takes priority so that we give a chance for the higher level services to work on the NDEF message type before an application can communicate with the card. ms.assetid: 7B4B4902-FD16-4C9B-BB54-A1D6EFCAE9DB
 keywords: ["NFC", "near field communications", "proximity", "near field proximity", "NFP"]
 ---